 Despite the small size, the Razer Pro Click Mini is fairly heavy due to the two AA batteries required for power.
 You can choose to use this mouse with only one battery to lighten it.
 Alternatively, you can use a battery adapter that lets you use a single AAA lithium battery, which is how the Lowest Weight is obtained.

 The Razer Pro Click Mini is comfortable, but it lacks the right-handed slant and the thumb rest of the Razer Pro Click.
 Its small size and short length make it best suited for a fingertip grip.
 Its buttons are well-placed and easy to reach, and the textured rubber side grips feel good.
 Although the mouse has an ambidextrous shape, the two side buttons are on the left side, meaning it may be better suited for right-handed use.

 The Razer Pro Click Mini has remarkable wireless options.
 You can connect it with its USB receiver or via Bluetooth, and it's advertised to connect with up to four devices at once.
-Unfortunately, it uses two AA batteries for power.
-However, Razer advertises a battery life of up to 465 hours using a USB receiver connection or up to 725 hours with a Bluetooth connection.
+You can choose to use one or two AA batteries to power this mouse.
+With two batteries, Razer advertises a battery life of up to 465 hours using a USB receiver connection or up to 725 hours with a Bluetooth connection.

 The PTFE feet on the Razer Pro Click Mini are very good and a bit thicker than average.
 They offer a good gliding experience with minimal scratching on mousepads or desks.
 However, there aren't any third-party replacement feet available to buy.